Contact Money Release

 Medically underwritten equity release plans

-A medically enhanced equity release plan can allow you access to larger release amounts.
+A medically enhanced equity release plan can allow you access to larger release amounts and lower interest rates.

 With a medically underwritten lifetime mortgage, the lender will take into consideration your health and lifestyle.
 The lender asks a set of simple questions and will consider how your answers could impact on your life expectancy.